agathadelolmo/911_calls_app/README.md

 Usage
 - Click on a call marker to see the routes to the nearest hospital and police station.
-- Click on actualizar to fetch the latest information on 911 calls
+- Click on "Actualizar" to fetch the latest information on 911 calls